afurgapil/mcp-agent-demo/README.md

 3. Fill in your database connection details
 4. Keep `tools.yaml` out of git for security

+### Toolset Planner (Optional)

+- Set `toolset.enabled` to `true` in `mcp-backend/config.json` (or via `PUT /api/config`) to activate tool-first routing
+- When enabled, the backend asks the LLM to inspect the active MCP toolset and choose a tool if it can satisfy the request
+- If no suitable tool is found or the tool call fails, the system falls back to the standard SQL generation flow
+- The frontend exposes a toggle so you can opt-in per request without changing the persisted configuration

 ## Features Deep Dive

 ### SQL Generation